Vroomway/InfinityEngine-2/README.md

 This scene is an example of using the Infinity Engine with Decentraland SDK7.

-It includes a pair of working example scenes, as well as full instructions for importing your own scenes.
+It includes a pair of working example scenes, as well as the blend files used to create them.
+There are also full instructions for importing your own scenes.

+You can see a demo of the scene at [ToDo - add link].

 Contents:
 --